elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 All functions automatically run [initialization in the updated DOM tree fragment](#init-ajax).

-To simplify the creation of BEM entities in a renewable fragments of DOM-tree, it is possible to use the template engine [BEMHTML](http://ru.bem.info/articles/bemhtml-reference/), and connect it as a [ymaps][] module.
+To simplify the creation of BEM entities in a renewable fragments of DOM-tree, it is possible to use the template engine [BEMHTML](http://ru.bem.info/articles/bemhtml-reference/), and define it as a [ymaps][] module.
 BEM in [BEMJSON](http://ru.bem.info/articles/bemhtml-reference#bemjson) format.
 BEM entities are defined in BEMJSON format directly in the block code.
-BEMHTML.apply function generates HTML elements по BEMJSON описанию according to the BEM naming rules.
+BEMHTML.apply function generates HTML elements by BEMJSON declaration according to the BEM naming rules.

 **For example**: `_updateFileElem` method of the `attach` block removes the `file` element, if it existed, and generates a new element by using `BEMHTML.apply`: